The Future of

 Community

 Collaborative learning is transformational for students and the people they serve.
-Our faculty of active practitioners and extensive network of community partners give students a myriad of opportunities to apply their learning practically while meeting the urgent needs of underserved communities.
+Our faculty of active practitioners and extensive network of community partners give students myriad opportunities to apply their learning practically while meeting the urgent needs of communities traditionally underserved by health care professionals.
+These partnerships stem from practicum and volunteering from the university’s multiple psychology programs, as well as those secured nationwide by the IllinoisCOM for medical residency.

 Your Impact is our Impact